c1nnamonz/ProjectDAD/README.md

 Total applications involved for this project:
 1. User: Make bookings involving cars.
-2. Admin: Approve the booking made from the user.
+2. Admin(owner): Approve the booking made from the user.

 Brief Explanation for each applications:
 1. User: User can book a car according to their preferences like sit type, car and car brand and also can choose the booking hours from 1 to 23 hours.
-2. Admin: User can approve or decline the booking made by the user(customer) and add a new car if the user wants to.
+2. Admin(owner): User can approve or decline the booking made by the user(customer) and add a new car if the user wants to.

 Architecture/Layer Diagram:
 1. We are using RESTful.